-Given our characterization tests’ results, we use the printer to test the ability of the developed mixtures to build up a cylindrical shape.
-The digital shape is designed as a spiral (Ø 15.0 cm) of 10 layers, with a layer distance set to 0.8 cm and a layer diameter Ø of 1.5 cm.
+Following on from the results of our characterization tests, we use the printer to test the capacity of the developed mixtures to build up a cylindrical shape.
+The digital shape is designed as a spiral (Ø 15.0 cm) of 10 layers, with a layer distance set to 0.8 cm and a layer diameter of 1.5 cm (see Figure 11, Left).

 3. Results

-This section presents the results of the three proposed characterization tests.
-All tests were repeated three times, and the average value was calculated.
+In this section we present the results of the three characterization tests proposed.
+All tests were repeated three times, and average values calculated accordingly.

 3.1 Flowability

-A modified flow test measured flowability to describe mixtures’ consistencies.
-Different amounts of water were examined to evaluate the test’s performance.
-The difference in the spread of the material was clearly measurable, given that the sample earth mixtures with kaolinite clay are highly sensitive to minor variations in water content.
-Furthermore, the spread depended on the amount and type of fiber added to the mixture.
-A mixture containing centimeter-scale fibers needed more than 2% water to reach the same viscosity as a mixture without fibers, whereas the mixture with cellulose microfibers required over 2% less water (Figure 8).
+Our modified flow test measured flowability in order to describe the consistency of different mixtures.
+Additions of different amounts of water were examined to evaluate the test’s performance and differences in the spread of the material were clearly measurable, confirming that our sample earth mixtures with kaolinite clay are highly sensitive to minor variations in water content.
+Furthermore, we found that the spread also depended on the amount and type of fibre added to the mixture.
+A mixture containing centimetre-scale fibres needed more than 2% more water to produce the same viscosity as a mixture without fibres, while the mixture with cellulose microfibres required over 2% less water (Figure 8).

 [Figure 8 here]

-The results show that the addition of cellulose microfibers decreased yield stress (water content: 15%; spread: M5 7.5 cm / M1 5.9 cm resp.
+The results show that the addition of cellulose microfibres decreased yield stress (water content: 15%; spread: M5 7.5 cm / M1 5.9 cm; resp.
 67% / 31%).
-In contrast, the addition of centimeter-scale fibers increased yield stress: with higher amounts of water added, the mixtures that contained hemp fibers and horse manure fibers (M2, M3, M4, M6) exhibited less deformation.
-Mixture M3 with horse manure textures behaved similarly to the mixture without additives (M1) but started with higher water content.
+In contrast, the addition of centimetre-scale fibres increased yield stress: with higher amounts of water added, the mixtures that contained hemp shiv fibres and/or horse manure fibres (M2, M3, M4 and M6) exhibited less deformation.
+Mixture M3, with horse manure fibres, behaved similarly to the mixture without additives (M1) but had higher water content to start with.

 3.2 Pumpability and extrudability

-The extrudability test examined the way earthen materials were extruded through an opening of a triangular bag with a diameter of Ø 1.5 cm (Figure 9).
-This size was chosen to match the inner diameter of the nozzle in the printer setup.
+Our extrudability test examined the extrusion of the earthen materials through an opening in a triangular bag with a diameter of 1.5 cm (Figure 9).
+This size was chosen to simulate the inner diameter of the nozzle in the printer set-up.

 [Figure 9 here]

-The mixture without additives (M1) and the mixture with cellulose microfibers (M5) started to be extrudable when the diameter of the spread sample was measured at 7.5–8.5 cm, equal to 67–89% flow.
-All other mixtures with hemp fibers and/or fibers of horse manure were not extrudable to a uniform snaked shape.
-The fibers jammed up against each other and led to clogging inside the triangular bag.
-With a higher water content, the yield stress was too low to form a stable shape.
+The mixture without additives (M1) and the mixture with cellulose microfibres (M5) started to be extrudable when the diameter of their spread samples was measured at between 7.5 and 8.5 cm, equivalent to a flow of 67–89%.
+All other mixtures—that is, those with hemp shiv fibres and/or fibres of horse manure—were not extrudable into a uniform coiled shape.
+The fibres jammed up against each other and led to clogging inside the triangular bag, and if the water content was increased, the yield stress became too low to form a stable shape.

-When mixtures M1 (19% of added water) and M5 (16% of added water) were extruded, a small amount of water separated from the mixtures, which indicates low cohesiveness.
-Thus, the mixtures were tuned for pumpability and extrudability with a second parameter: for mixture M1, the clay content was increased to a clay-to-sand ratio of 2:1 (M1adjusted), and for mixture M5 to 1:1 (M5adjusted), which allowed extrusion without exhibiting segregation characteristics.
+When mixtures M1 (19% of added water) and M5 (16% of added water) were extruded, a small amount of water separated out of the mixtures, indicative of low cohesiveness.
+Thus, the mixtures were tuned for pumpability and extrudability using a second parameter: for mixture M1, the clay content was increased to produce a clay-to-sand ratio of 2:1 (M1adjusted), and for mixture M5 it was adjusted to a 1:1 ratio (M5adjusted) (Table 3).
+These adjustments enabled extrusion without water segregation characteristics being exhibited.

+[Table 3 here]

 3.3 Green strength

-The third characterization test examined the green strength.
-Weight was applied to the fresh samples, and vertical deformation was measured to characterize buildability.
+Our third characterization test examined the green strength of the mixtures, with weight applied to the fresh samples and their vertical deformation measured to characterize buildability.